 One of the major disadvantages of RO systems for the home is that they remove most of the minerals from the water leaving it with an acidic pH.
 Also, during the purification process, up to 20 gal of water is flushed down the drain for every gallon of filtered water produced.

 Another disadvantage of reverse osmosis systems is they take too long to filter water when they’re compared to a whole-house water filter system.
-In fact, an RO system can take anywhere from 3 to 4 hours to filter just one gallon of water, which means it would take all day to be able to filter enough water for everyone in the home.
+In fact, an RO system can take anywhere from 2 to 4 hours to filter nearly 3 gallons of water, which means it would take all day to be able to filter enough water for everyone in the home.